rollerworks/search/doc/input/index.rst

     Allowing users to pass a large number of values can result in a massive performance hit or even crashing of the application.

-    Setting the nesting level to high may requires you to increase the ``xdebug.max_nesting_level`` value.
+    Setting the nesting level to high may require you to increase the ``xdebug.max_nesting_level`` value.

 .. toctree::